ErwinM/dme_v3/conventions.md

 ------
 the synthax is: wpte logic PAGE [max32] -> physical PAGE [max512] the physical page should be loaded into the high byte (shl 8), we shouldnt do this in hardware because we also want to set the low byte as status.

+todo:
+- error when page not present
+- error when trying to access system page from user mode